Freculf: Early life

 Freculf's origins are unknown, but it is known that he became a bishop in either 823 or 825 until his death on 8 October 850 or 852.
 He was a pupil of Louis the Pious' chancellor Helisachar and was involved in various issues of the time, including the question of image veneration.
-He was described as a ‘busy, well-connected man’.
-Some have observed that Freculf was the first medieval writer to see the post-Roman world as something different.
-He writes that:
+Tom Noble described him as a 'busy, well-connected man'.

 Envoy to the Pope

 Freculf was sent by Louis to Rome to negotiate with Pope Eugene II about the veneration of images in 824.
 This issue was one of the main points of contention in the Church at the time.
 The East Roman Emperor at the time, Michael II, was initially tolerant towards those who venerated images (see Iconoclasm).
 However, later on in his reign he started persecuting all those who worshiped these images.
 However, the Franks allowed for veneration, although not adoration, of images.
 He asked Louis the Pious to persuade Pope Eugene II to ban veneration.
 Louis complied and one of the envoys he sent was Freculf.
-However this Frankish embassy failed as Eugene II stated that the second Council of Nicaea had already decided that images can be venerated but should not be adored.
+However, this Frankish embassy failed as Eugene II stated that the second Council of Nicaea had already decided that images can be venerated but should not be adored.